 It took Ray one and a half years to complete the animation from his home studio – alone! – and had extra work when the original plans to have the troglodyte played by a man in a suit fell through, but this won’t be the movie that embodies his best work-

 You know what?
 Screw this criticism.
 There’s no point in judging this with the eyes of an adult.
 It was meant for my eleven-year-old self.
 And I was amazed.
 And when my daughter saw this at that age, she was amazed, too.
 For all its flaws, it will always hold a special place in my heart.
-It’s available in various formats, and the trailer is below.
+It’s available in various formats.

 Director: Sam Wanamaker

 Plot: 3 out of 5 stars